What is On the table?

 The host will guide the topics, issues, and ideas discussed during each On the Table conversation.
 Participants are encouraged to continue their discussions after On the Table.

 Hosts will be able to use the platform to engage their attendees creatively.
 Our in person locations will be hosted throughout Middle Georgia.
-For our virtual sessions, attendees can connect from anywhere with good Internet connection.
+For our virtual sessions, attendees can connect from anywhere with a good Internet connection.

 Become a Super Host